-The following links will provide you with information on animal welfare related laws, statutes and codes.
-After review, if your question remains unanswered, please contact our Humane Investigations team.
+The following links will provide you with information on animal welfare related laws, statutes, and codes.
+If you have questions, please contact our Humane Investigations team.

 The Animal Welfare Act ensures that animals are provided with humane care and treatment during transportation, purchase, sale, housing, care, and handling by persons or organizations using them for research or exhibition purposes or as pets.
 That includes dealers who sell animals to laboratories, animal exhibitors, carriers, and intermediate handlers, dog and cat breeders, puppy mills, zoos, circuses, roadside menageries, and transporters of animals.
 It excludes retail pet stores, state and county fairs, livestock shows, rodeos, purebred dog and cat shows, and fairs or exhibitions intended to advance agricultural arts and sciences.